-Before you make any decisions about making a complaint it is important to understand that if you are involved with the family court, and the court has been asked to make a decision about your child, complaining will not get that court order changed.
+Before you make any decisions about making a complaint it is important to understand that if the family court has been asked to make a decision about your child, complaining will not get that court order changed.

 If you decide to complain, it is important to think carefully about when in the process to complain.